JulianKarrer/moleculardynamics/README.md

 ### Compiling using CLion

 If you are using CLion, you can open your freshly cloned project by clicking on the "Open" button in the CLion welcome window.
 If prompted, trust the project.
-Then follow the wizard until you see a window that defined the "Profiles", which should look like this:
+Then follow the wizard until you see a window that defined the "Profiles", which should look something like this:

 ![clion profile window](clion_profiles.png)

-Change the default "Debug" value of the option "Build type" to "RelWithDebInfo".
-If you've missed the wizard, you can go back to this dialog in "File > Settings > Build, Execution, Deployment > CMake".
+If you've missed the wizard, you can go back to this dialog in "**File > Settings > Build, Execution, Deployment > CMake**".
+This windows allows to set the `CMAKE_BUILD_TYPE` variable, which controls the level of optimization applied to the code. `Debug` disables optimizations and turns on useful debugging features.
+This mode should be used when developing and testing code.
+`Release` turns on aggressive optimization.
+This mode should be used when running production simulations.

+Add a `Debug` profile and a `Release` profile.
+When compiling, you can switch between them in the dialog right of the green hammer.

 To run the first milestone executable, click on the dialog directly right of the green hammer in the upper right toolbar, select "01", and click